syedmbari/GROUP_PROJECT/README.md

 Another limitation is that this model can only classify data in to two groups.
 So, instead of predicting the average rating of the movie, this model can only predict a certain window the rating can lie in.

 ### 5. Gradient Boosting
+Boosting is a technique to combine a set of weak learners into a strong learner.
+Boosting trains a sequence of weak models.The model is trained then evaluated.
+After evaluating the errors of the first model, another model is trained.
+This time, however, the model gives extra weight to the errors from the previous model.
+The purpose of this weighting is to minimize similar errors in subsequent models.
+Then, the errors from the second model are given extra weight for the third model.

 #### Benefits
+One of the many advantages of the AdaBoost Algorithm is it is fast, simple and easy to program.
+Also, it has the flexibility to be combined with any machine learning algorithm, and there is no need to tune the parameters except for T. It has been extended to learning problems beyond binary classification, and it is versatile as it can be used with text or numeric data.

 #### Limitations
+AdaBoost also has few disadvantages, such as it is from empirical evidence and particularly vulnerable to uniform noise.
+Weak classifiers being too weak can lead to low margins and overfitting.

 ### 6. Deep Learning